 If you leave Federal service, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
-For example, you can receive TCC if you are not able to continue your FEHB enrollment after you retire, if you lose your Federal job, if your child turns 22 or marries, etc.
+For example, you can receive TCC if you are not able to continue your FEHB enrollment after you retire, if you lose your Federal job, if you are a covered dependent child and you turn 22 or marry, etc.